Kit Products

 You cannot Assemble From or Assemble To warehouses with types FBA, WFS, NewEgg, and Interim.

-Only Independent can be Fulfilled by Amazon and added to FBA Inbound Shipments.
+Only Independent can be Fulfilled by Amazon and added to FBA Inbound Shipments and WFS Shipment Plans.

 There are client settings that can help you streamline the process.
-Go to Settings > Client Settings > General Clenient Settings > Click on the Advanced button > Search for and enable the settings you want to use:
+Go to Settings > Client Settings > General Client Settings > Click on the Advanced button > Search for and enable the settings you want to use.

 • Auto Assemble Kit when adding to FBA and WFS Shipments – when enabled, Sellercloud will automatically check if there is enough quantity in the components and assemble the kits.
-They will be assembled into the Ship To Warehouse in the FBA Shipment.
+They will be assembled into the Ship From Warehouse of the FBA Shipment.

 • Enable Validate Inventory for FBA and WFS Shipments